inverno-io/inverno-mods/doc/reference-guide.md

 </project>
 ```

-The Swagger UI should now be accessible at `http://locahost:8080/webjars/swagger.ui/`.
+The Swagger UI should be accessible at `http://locahost:8080/webjars/swagger.ui/`.

-Sadly WebJars are not modular JARs, they are not even named modules which causes several issues when dependencies are specified on the module path.
+Sadly WebJars are rarely modular JARs, they are not even named modules which causes several issues when dependencies are specified on the module path.
 That's why when an application is run or packaged using [Inverno tools][inverno-tools-root], such dependencies and WebJars in particular are *modularized*.
 A WebJar such as `swagger-ui` is modularized into `org.webjars.swagger.ui` module which explains why it is referred by its module name: `swagger.ui` in the WebJars resource path (the `org.webjars` part is omitted since the context is known).

 When running a fully modular Inverno application, *modularized* WebJars modules must be added explicitly to the JVM using the `--add-modules` option, otherwise they are not resolved when the JVM starts.
 For instance: